 The criminal offense of driving while intoxicated (often called “DWI”) is charged under Texas Penal Code Section 49.04.
 DWI occurs when a person is intoxicated while operating a motor vehicle in a public place.
 The term “public place” means any place to which the public has access and includes, but is not limited to, streets, highways, and the common areas of schools, hospitals, apartment houses, office buildings, transport facilities, and shops.

-Attorney for DWI in San Antonio, TX
+Experienced & Aggressive Lawyer for DWI in San Antonio, TX

 Under Texas law, the term “intoxicated” means not having the normal use of mental or physical faculties by reason of the consumption of:

 - a controlled substance;

 - a combination of two or more of those substances or any other substance into the body.